 If your kid gets bored, it can put an end to the fun of your trip.
 But if you anticipate it from the beginning, you can plan around it in case it happens.

 If you’re on a boat, take things like games, books, or other safe things to keep your kids busy.
-If you’re on the shore, you can encourage your kids to throw a ball, splash in the shallow water (if they can swim, and with their life jackets on), or collect interesting shaped rocks or flowers.
+If you’re on the shore, you can encourage your kids to throw a ball, splash in the shallow water (if they can swim, with their life jackets on), or collect interesting shaped rocks or flowers.

 If your kids have really lost interest in everything you have there, it may be time to cut the trip short and plan another one that’s a little more fun.

-Fishing can be an amazing, meditative hobby and it’s an excellent activity to introduce your kids to while they’re young.
+Fishing can be an amazing, meditative hobby and an excellent activity to introduce your kids to while they’re young.
 With some prep work, your kids’ first introduction to fishing can be the start of a lifelong passion.

 Remember, kids will need special equipment—you can buy or rent—but typically, they won’t need a fishing licence.
 You will, though, so make sure that’s also in order before you hit the water!

 Kenneth Reaves has been fishing since he was a kid and believes every child should have the chance to learn how to fish and how to find peace out on the water.
 He writes about all things fishing at Perfect Captain.